probabl-ai/skore/CONTRIBUTING.rst

 - They are classified in subcategories.
 - They should be written in a python script (`.py`), with cells marked by `# %%`, to separate code cells and markdown cells, as they will be rendered as notebooks (`.ipynb`).
 - The file should start with a docstring giving the example title.
 - No example should require to have large files stored in this repository.
-For example, no dataset should be downloaded in the script.
+For example, no dataset should be stored, it should be downloaded in the script.
 - When built (using `make html` for example), these examples will automatically be converted into rst files in the `sphinx/auto_examples` subfolder.
 This subfolder is listed in the gitignore and cannot be pushed.

 Guidelines for creating effective examples: